epythonlab2/ai_cover_letter_generator/README.md

 Flask
 python-dotenv
 openai
-pdfkit
+xhtml2pdf
 ```

-Make sure you’ve also installed `wkhtmltopdf` on your system.
+Make sure you’ve also installed `xhtml2pdf` on your system.

 ---